A Structured Neural ODE Approach for Real Time Evaluation of AC Losses in 3D Superconducting Tapes: Structured neuralode

 \subsection{Training}

 Once the approximated operator $\mathbf{R}_\psi$ has been defined, the next step is to train it.
-A naive approach would be to collect evaluations of $\mathbf{R}$ for different values of $\mathbf{i}$ and then use them to solve a regression problem.
+A naive approach would be to treat the problem as a standard regression task: one would simulate the \gls{fom}, project the resulting current snapshots onto the \gls{pod} basis to obtain reduced states $\big\{\mathbf{i}_r^{(n)}\big\}$, evaluate (and, if needed, project) the corresponding nonlinear operators to form the reduced resistance matrices $\big\{\mathbf{R}_r(\mathbf{i}_r^{(n)})\big\}$, and then train the network by pointwise regression of the mapping $\mathbf{i}_r \mapsto \mathbf{R}_r(\mathbf{i}_r)$.
 However, this strategy is (i) intrusive, since it requires access to snapshots of the nonlinearity, which is often infeasible when dealing with commercial solvers, and (ii) less effective than training on entire trajectories.
 In fact, as demonstrated in \cite{MELCHERS202394}, trajectory-based training is superior to local derivative fitting in terms of robustness and generalization capabilities.

-For this reason, we adopt a \textit{discretize-then-optimize} approach, where the time discretization is embedded into the learning process and the parameters are updated by backpropagation through the solver.
+For this reason, we adopt a \textit{discretize-then-optimize} approach, where the time discretization is embedded into the learning process, and the parameters are updated by backpropagation through the solver.
 The procedure to advance the reduced system from $t_n$ to $t_{n+1}$ is as follows: \begin{enumerate} \item \textit{Construction of the approximated operator:} evaluate the reduced-order operator using the reduced current at the previous time step. \item \textit{Time discretization}: apply the Backward Euler scheme to the dynamical system in reduced coordinates. \item \textit{Solution of the linear system}: solve the resulting linear system:

 Since $\mathbf{R}_\psi$ is evaluated at the previous time step, the resulting system is linear in $\mathbf{i}_r^{(n+1)}$ and can be solved without Newton iterations.
 In this case, considering the previous time current during training allows the network to implicitly account for the resulting lag.
 Therefore, unlike \gls{deim}, this approximation error is explicitly embedded into the training process: the network learns to compensate for it, thereby reducing the mismatch and improving accuracy. \end{enumerate} Repeating this procedure for all time steps $n=0,\dots,N-1$, with $N\Delta t=T$, produced the time evolution of the reduced system.
 The predicted trajectories $\{\mathbf{i}_r^{(n)}\}^{N-1}_{n=0}$, $\{\mathbf{\varphi}_r^{(n)}\}^{N-1}_{n=0}$ are then compared with the reference solutions obtained from the \gls{fom}, and the parameters $\psi$ are optimized by minimizing the deviation between the reduced and full-order trajectories over the entire time horizon.